-While it is not possible to anticipate every particular set of circumstances and therefore what the response will be to every case, LAMP will respond to reports of specific incidents of sexual violence and sexual harassment in accordance with Part 5 of Keeping Children Safe in Education 2022, which all staff who work directly with children are required to read; and other materials highlighted in paragraph 465 and Annex B of that guidance as necessary.
+While it is not possible to anticipate every particular set of circumstances and therefore what the response will be to every case, LAMP will respond to reports of specific incidents of sexual violence and sexual harassment in accordance with Part 5 of Keeping Children Safe in Education 2024, which all staff who work directly with children are required to read; and other materials highlighted in paragraph 473 and Annex B of that guidance as necessary.
 This policy sets out a set of principles which LAMP will consider in responding on a case by case basis.
 In the first instance, staff will:

-- respond to disclosures of abuse as set out in 'If a student discloses abuse or neglect to a member of staff or volunteer' in the child protection procedures section of this policy; - where there is advance notice of a disclosure, discuss with the student whether they would be comfortable for another member of staff (ideally a DSL) to be present, although that may not be possible and the student may not consent, which should be respected; - where the disclosure includes an online element, be aware of advice in respect of searching, screening and confiscation Sharing nudes and semi-nudes Advice for education settings working with children and young people Responding to incidents and safeguarding children and young people' (UK Council for Internet Safety 2020) and Searching, Screening and Confiscation Advice for schools (DfE 2022) (see links in next section) with particular consideration to not viewing or forwarding illegal images of a child.
+- respond to disclosures of abuse as set out in 'If a student discloses abuse, exploitation or neglect to a member of staff or volunteer' in the child protection procedures section of this policy; - where there is advance notice of a disclosure, discuss with the student whether they would be comfortable for another member of staff (ideally a DSL) to be present, although that may not be possible and the student may not consent, which should be respected; - where the disclosure includes an online element, be aware of advice in respect of searching, screening and confiscation Searching, Screening and Confiscation - Advice for LAMPs (DfE 2022); and Sharing nudes and semi-nudes: advice for education settings working with children and young people - Guidance on responding to incidents and safeguarding children and young people (UK Council for Internet Safety 2024) (see links in next section) - with particular consideration to not viewing or forwarding illegal images of a child.
 The advice provides more details on what to do when viewing an image is unavoidable.
 In most cases, it will be more appropriate to confiscate any devices to preserve any evidence and hand them to the DSL (who will take advice about handing to the Police for inspection);